ineghi/transistor/readme.md

 # Transistor
-An pragmatic javascript static generator.
+A pragmatic javascript static generator.
 Uses Nunjucks as template engine.

 ***Do not use it yet***